agschwender/autoreload/README.md

 # autoreload

-`autoreload` provides a package or command for automatically reloading an executable when that executable changes.
-It intended to be used in a local development environment to reload the executable after it has been modified as part of the development process.
-An example use case, would be to reload a go web app after you have edit the source code and recompiled the executable.
+`autoreload` provides a package and command for automatically reloading an executable when that executable changes.
+It intended to be used in a local development environment to reload the executable after it has been modified.
+An example use case would be to reload a go web app after you have edited the source code and recompiled the executable.

 ## Installation